dylanwilbur/dylanwilbur.github.io/_posts/2025-05-03-setting-up-new-mac-updated.md

 CMD+` now lets you cycle through windows for the current application.
 Great when combined with [app keybinds](#ctrlnumbers-to-apps).

 #### Fuzzy find open applications
 Mapped to ctrl-space by default.
-I don't use this much but it's cool
+I don't use this much but it's cool.

 ## Rectangle
 Also incredibly essential when for managing windows is the ability to quickly manage the display of multiple windows.
 I use these maps with Rectangle, and use these 100s of times per day: